C3212625/mongodb_backup/README.md

 MongoDB Database Backup Script with x509 Authentication

-You can customize this Script this script based on your requirement .
+You can customize this Script based on your requirement .
 If you want to Trigger this Daily Backup with Basic Mongodb Authentication
 Just Ignore the PEMKEY & CA parameters and make the changes in the AUTH_PARAM

 For Example :-